Perchik71/Creation-Kit-Platform-Extended/README.md

 # Credits
 [Nukem9](https://github.com/Nukem9) (for experimental functions, hash and so on, very useful)
-[adzm](https://github.com/adzm) (I really appreciate your work, you have [done](https://github.com/adzm/win32-custom-menubar-aero-theme) what I have long wanted to do myself.)
+[adzm](https://github.com/adzm) (I really appreciate your work, you have [done](https://github.com/adzm/win32-custom-menubar-aero-theme) what I have long wanted to do myself)

 # License
 **GPLv3**: <a>https://www.gnu.org/licenses/gpl-3.0.html</a>. <br />